ramesaliyev/data-processing-101/hadoop-cluster/README.md

 ```
 > - Change ip adresses with your own.
 > - Note that sometimes ip addresses like `127.0.1.1` could cause problem.
+> - Use Private Network IP addresses here if possible.

 **Step 2:** Create non-root user with sudo privileges.
 In this walkthrough, default non-root user `ubuntu` will be used.